 Use the VoiceOver modifier on Mac

-VoiceOver commands appear in help as VO-key, where VO represents the VoiceOver modifier specified in the General category in VoiceOver Utility.
-For example, the VoiceOver command VO-Shift-M means to press the VoiceOver modifier along with the Shift and M keys at the same time.
+VoiceOver commands are represented as VO-key, where VO represents the VoiceOver modifier.
+For example, the VoiceOver command VO-Shift-M means you press the VoiceOver modifier along with the Shift and M keys at the same time.
 Depending on the VoiceOver modifier you’re using, you press Caps Lock-Shift-M or Control-Option-Shift-M.

-To be able to use the Caps Lock key for typing uppercase letters when the VoiceOver modifier is set to Caps Lock, quickly press the Caps Lock key twice.
+When you use Caps Lock as the VoiceOver modifier, to type uppercase letters, you must quickly press the Caps Lock key twice.